 Paul B. Butler v.
 Porsche Cars North America, Inc.

-Dr. Strombom was retained as an expert by Lee, Hong, Degerman, Kang & Waimey on behalf of PCNA, supported by a case team that included Vice President Mark Gustafson and Manager Nathan Trujillo.
+Dr. Strombom was retained as an expert by Lee, Hong, Degerman, Kang & Waimey on behalf of PCNA, supported by a case team that included Managing Principal Mark Gustafson and Vice President Nathan Trujillo.
 In his expert report, Dr. Strombom critiqued the opinions and damages model presented by the opposing expert and found the expert's damages model to be inherently flawed, because it did not conform to the plaintiff's legal theory of liability.
 For example, the damages model included many members of the purported class that could not have been harmed by the defect, because they had purchased a used car in which the defect had already been repaired.

 Judge Lucy H. Koh of the US District Court for the Northern District of California denied Butler's motion for class certification, finding that the plaintiff had failed to satisfy the predominance element of Rule 23 (demonstrating that common issues about the defect predominate over individualized inquiries).
 In her order, Judge Koh cited Dr. Strombom's report as supporting evidence that individual inquiries would be required to determine which class members actually purchased a vehicle with a faulty wiring harness.